mwroberts3/pomodoro-progress/README.md

       1. since there is no built-in timer, users can time themselves by any external means, such as the <a href="https://www.google.com/search?q=timer&oq=timer&aqs=chrome.0.69i59j0l5j69i61j69i60.995j0j7&sourceid=chrome&ie=UTF-8">Google timer</a>
    4. basic information about the table is shown in the left-hand column and more detailed stats are shown in the right-hand column.
 3. ### More features
-   1. users can user the journal feature to add long-form thoughts and ideas about their journey
+   1. users can view a graph of their overall progress since inception of table (beta)
-   2. more functions to be added in future versions
+   2. more features to be added in future versions

 ## Support